merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/07_Multiple_Mode_Scenarios.md

-In the give article we will explore some complex scenarios for Multiple Warehouse Mode Options.
+In the given article we will explore some complex scenarios for Multiple Warehouse Mode Options.

-Throughout our article we’ll be referring to initial data and the tables below.
+Throughout this article, we’ll be referring to the initial data and tables.

 Initial data:

-Have a client John Doe from Colby, Kansas who wishes to purchase products A and B in your webshop.
-In turn, you gave four warehouses at your disposal: Denver, Kansas City, New York and California.
+We have a client John Doe from Colby, Kansas who wishes to purchase products A and B in your webshop.
+In turn, you have four warehouses at your disposal: Denver, Kansas City, New York and California.

 Let’s represent the initial data in tabular form: